-[FINRA Rule 12904](#) also requires that all awards must be in writing and signed by the arbitrators.
+[FINRA Rule 12904](#) also requires that all awards must be in writing and signed by a majority of the arbitrators.
 All awards rendered are final and are not subject to review or appeal within FINRA.
-After the deliberation, the panel should complete the Award Information Sheet, which can be completed directly in the [DR Portal](#) from the "Drafts & Submissions" tab.
-The Award Information Sheet contains a number of questions about the hearing.
-By answering all of the questions on the Award Information Sheet, the panel ensures that it has considered all necessary items to enter an award.
+FINRA staff provides the panel with an [Award Information Sheet](#) prior to a hearing.
+This document contains a number of questions about the hearing.
+By answering all of the questions on the [Award Information Sheet](#), the panel ensures that it has considered all necessary items to enter an award.

-FINRA staff will prepare an award based on the information in the Award Information Sheet.
+FINRA staff will prepare an award based on the information in the [Award Information Sheet](#).
 Arbitrators should review carefully the award to ensure that it is accurate, and that all issues have been clearly decided before signing it.
-Arbitrators may sign the award using an electronic signature.
-All FINRA awards are publicly available on FINRA's [Arbitration Awards Online](#).
+All FINRA awards are publicly available in the FINRA [Arbitration Awards Online Database](#).